Harmanus Bleecker: Political, legal and business career

 He was elected as a Federalist to the 12th United States Congress, holding office from March 4, 1811 to March 3, 1813.
 He was not a candidate for renomination in 1812 and resumed the practice of law in Albany.

 Bleecker also pursued several business ventures, including serving on the board of directors of Albany's Mechanics and Farmers Bank.
 In addition, he was a Trustee of the Erie and Champlain Canals.

 Bleecker was a member of the New York State Assembly in 1814 and 1815.

 Though Bleecker had been an opponent of the War of 1812 while in Congress, during the war he worked with Governor Daniel D. Tompkins to finance the equipping, supplying and pay of the state militia after it was federalized.

-In 1843 Bleecker received an honorary LL.D. degree from Union College, and he was an honorary member of the Phi Beta Kappa Society.
+In 1843 Bleecker received an honorary LL.D. degree from Union College, and he was an honorary member of Phi Beta Kappa society.
 From 1822 to 1834 Bleecker was a member of the University of the State of New York Board of Regents.

 Bleecker opposed slavery, and was a member of the American Colonization and New-York Colonization Societies.
 The societies advocated for the gradual emancipation of slaves, and for free African Americans to be relocated to what society members believed was greater freedom in Africa, including the colony of Liberia.

 In the late 1820s Bleecker was one of New York's Commissioners who worked with Commissioners from New Jersey to determine the boundary between the two states.

 In 1839 Bleecker was a member of the original Board of Governors that founded Albany City Hospital, now Albany Medical Center.